scottpdawson/skirtrunner/pages/home.md

 ## Hi.
 I'm Amy Dawson!

-- I teach 8th grade math at Trumansburg Middle School, and blog about math at [mathista.org](https://mathista.org/)
+- I am a technology integration coach at Trumansburg Central School
 - I am the proprietor of [Emoticakes](https://emoticakes.com/), a commercial bakery in Trumansburg.
 - I love to write about my running, hiking, and swimming.
 Find out [why I consider myself an accidental runner](/about-me/)!

 ## What's New?